linuxserver/docker-mods/README.md

 This mod removes the codecs folder from Plex Media Server during container start.

-Thanks to iXNyNe for this script.
+Thanks to @iXNyNe for this script.